Microsoft 365 Security: Your Questions Answered!

 - An M3 or M5 license provides access to Microsoft Cloud App Security and you can also buy it as a line item.
-There’s a great resource if you’re looking for a visual representation of the products each license provides access to.
-It was created by an ex-Microsoft employee, and it’s called M365 Maps.
-It is a site that shows you the different ways of purchasing and licensing Microsoft products.
+There’s a great resource called M365 Maps (not Microsoft sanctioned) if you’re looking for a visual representation of the products each license provides access to.
+Click here for the official details on Microsoft Cloud App Security from Microsoft.

 What Permissions Are Recommended for a Security Analyst Level?

 As a security analyst, users can make use of different roles depending on hands on they’re going to be.